emerald-dao/beginner-cadence-course/chapter1.5 (optional)/README.md

 What's the purpose of this?
 Well, now that we wrote the `combine` function, we don't have to update our `newMessage` a ton of times and continuously combine the two pieces of text.
 Now, we can call `combine` to do that for us!

-It may not look really benefitial to make a function right now, but if we needed to do this `log` a LOT, you would save tons of time coding by making a function.
+It may not look really benefitial to make a function right now, but if we had more complex code that was repeated a lot, you would save tons of time coding by making a function.

 ## Functions and Return Values